This post may contain affiliate links. As an Amazon Associate we earn from qualifying purchases. Disclosure.

 Open the app and follow the prompts to connect your doorbell to Wi-Fi.
 Scan the QR code on the device or packaging, then assign a name to your doorbell for easy management.

-Customize Your Smart Doorbell Settings
+How Do You Customize Your Smart Doorbell Settings?

 After installation, fine-tune your doorbell settings for the best experience.
 In our testing, we found that enabling person-only detection and adjusting motion zones can reduce false motion alerts by 60-80%, eliminating unnecessary notifications from passing cars or animals.
 Here are the key settings to adjust: